 At the Ph.D. level it's all one program; students interested in applied mathematics should apply for the Ph.D. in mathematics.
 The department has a large group of faculty working in applied areas who can direct a thesis.

-Although the department does grant Master's degrees in mathematics, it is mostly intended for Ph.D. candidates who pass the basic qualifying exams but are unable or unwilling to complete the requirements for a doctorate.
-We do not have a Master's program in mathematics, and we do not generally admit students who only want a Master's.
+Although the department does grant Master's degrees in Mathematics, it is intended for Ph.D. candidates who pass the basic qualifying exams but are unable or unwilling to complete the requirements for a doctorate.
+We do not have a Master's program in Mathematics, and we do not generally admit students who only want a Master's.

 We very rarely admit students to begin in the Spring semester.
 Many of our basic courses last all year, with the Spring semester being a continuation of the Fall semester.
 Starting a student in the Spring also causes difficulties with the qualifying exams.
 Also, we rarely have extra money for a new TA in the Spring.
 Applications received in the Fall for Spring admission will almost certainly be deferred and considered in February with the applications for admission the following Fall.